 We were running a bit behind on DC Universe Classics Wave 20 reviews throughout last week and, as a result, Nekron sorta fell into the week after.
 Better late than never, I guess?
 Nekron is going to be a tough review for me as I don’t particularly care about the figure.

-One of the nice things about Walmart picking up DC Universe Classics again was their wanting an annual multi-pack.
-While store exclusives can sometimes bring a dose of aggravation, I’m happy to see the 5pks in the line – particularly this year’s pack, based on the Crime Syndicate of Amerika.
+One of the nice things about Walmart picking up DC Universe Classics has been their insistence on having an annual multi-pack on their shelves.
+While store exclusives can sometimes bring a dose of aggravation, I’m happy to see the 5pks in the line - particularly this year’s pack, based on the Crime Syndicate of Amerika.